maxbruening/talon_german/README.md

 * [ ] Better structure of commands, split into seperate files
 * [ ] Add version of the `großgeschrieben` command that will permanently add the capitalized word to the csv
 * [ ] Support for sleeping / waking while in german mode
-* [ ] Remove custom *Clipscanner* clipboard implementation in favor of talon / knausj clipboard API
+* [ ] Remove custom *Clipscanner* clipboard implementation in favor of talon / community clipboard API

 ## Dependencies
 This is a plug-in for Talon Voice (https://talonvoice.com/).
 Requires the [talon beta](https://www.patreon.com/lunixbochs) subscription for its support of additional speech engines.
-Assumes [knausj](https://github.com/knausj85/knausj_talon) to be present in the talon user directory (for context sensitive dictation and as shared location for the *words_to_replace_de* csv).
+Assumes the [community command set](https://github.com/talonhub/community) to be present in the talon user directory (for providing the `peek` function for context sensitive dictation and as shared location for the *words_to_replace_de* csv).

 ## Setup
 * download the newest German language model from [alphacephei][alphacephei] into `~/.talon/vosk/` or your preferred location: